Politics of food in the Arab–Israeli conflict: Dishes

-The cuisine of Israel includes Mizrahi Jewish cuisine, the cuisine of the Jews of North Africa and the Middle East, who arrived in large numbers after 1948.
+The cuisine of Israel includes Mizrahi Jewish cuisine: the cuisine of the Jews of North Africa and the Middle East, who arrived in large numbers after 1948.
 Many restaurants in Israel also serve Palestinian cuisine and cater to Arab citizens of Israel as well as the other citizens, who eat there together.

-As well as hummus and falafel, other dishes such as ka'ak, shakshuka, labneh, knafeh, tabouleh, maftoul, za'atar, and fallahi salad have been incorporated into Israeli cuisine, often being renamed.
+As well as hummus and falafel, other dishes such as ka'ak, shakshuka, labneh, knafeh, tabouleh, maftoul, za'atar, shawarma, and fallahi salad have been incorporated into Israeli cuisine, often being renamed.
 Some of the dishes, including hummus, falafel, msabaha, baba ghanoush, and knafeh have come to be considered national dishes in Israel; according to Palestinian cookbook author Reem Kassis, Israeli scholars Ilan Baron, Dafna Hirsch, Yonatan Mendel, and Ronald Ranta have determined that the dishes were likely learned from Palestinian cooks.

 In some cases, migration of Jews was from areas where these foods were already traditional to the local food culture.
 Yotam Ottolenghi and Sami Tamimi write that hummus "is undeniably a staple of the local Palestinian population, but it was also a permanent feature on dinner tables of Aleppine Jews who have lived in Syria for millennia and then arrived in Jerusalem in the 1950s and 1960s".

+Characterizations of hummus and falafel being adopted into Israeli cuisine date back to at least the 1960s; found in the commentary of Syrian sociologist Sadiq Jalal al-Azm.